NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

 Some RIRs have a few considerations to keep in mind.

+APNIC
+"""""

+If you are already using the Hosted RPKI service provided by APNIC and you would like to switch to delegated RPKI, there is currently no option for this with MyAPNIC.
+Please open a ticket with the APNIC help desk to resolve this.

+Please note that APNIC offers RPKI publication as a service upon request.
+It is highly recommended to make use of this, as it relieves you of the need to run a highly available repository yourself.

 ARIN
 """"

 ARIN does not support the RFC 8183 key exchange format yet, but they do have it `on their roadmap
 <https://www.arin.net/participate/community/acsp/suggestions/2020-3/>`_.
 You can
-still configure Delegated RPKI by transforming your request XML into the format that ARIN accepts.
+still configure delegated RPKI by transforming your request XML into the format that ARIN accepts.
 You can do this with the toggle in the user interface or by using `this XSL file
 <https://raw.githubusercontent.com/dragonresearch/rpki.net/master/potpourri/oob-translate.xsl>`_.